rigor789/webpack-pre-emit-plugin/README.md

-# pre-build-webpack
+# webpack-pre-emit-plugin

-[Webpack](http://webpack.github.io/) plugin that gives ability to add callback before build.
+[Webpack](http://webpack.js.org/) plugin that gives ability to add callback before emit.

-Inspired by [on-build-webpack](https://github.com/kossnocorp/on-build-webpack), which provides a hook for the end of the build.
+Inspired by [pre-build-webpack](https://github.com/benelliott/pre-build-webpack), which provides a hook before the start of the build.

 ## Installation

 ```
-npm install --save-dev pre-build-webpack
+npm install --save-dev webpack-pre-emit-plugin
 ```

 ## Usage